spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 In order to install Mailcoach, you'll need to [get a license](/docs/v3/app/general/getting-a-license) first.

- First, add the `satis.mailcoach.app` repository in your `composer.json`.
+ First, add the `satis.spatie.be` repository in your `composer.json`.

 ```php
 "repositories": [